Dimiziam/cstest/README.md

 # Credit Suisse - Coding Assignment

 ## Stage of execution
-Unfortunately, due to lack of time and experience, ефыл was not fully accomplished.
+Unfortunately, due to lack of time (I still have some important duties at my current job position) and lack of experience with AngularJS materials, task was not fully accomplished.
 List of missed things:
  - form fields verification
  - form disabling using fake api query